-This is the version history page for Visual AVCHD Time Stamp.
+This is the version history page for Visual AVCHD Time Stamp, showing the last 20 software updates.
 You can return to the main page for this software by clicking here.

 - Version 3.5.0 (Aug 9, 2017)